 Built for the Eastern Region of British Railways this third class corridor compartment coach seated 48 in a comfortable three-a-side arrangement in 8 compartments.
 It was fitted with vacuum brake and steam heating and ran on BR1 bogies with oil bearings.
-It would have been out-shopped in carmine and cream (also known as "blood-and-custard) livery.
+It would have been out-shopped in crimson lake and cream (also known as "carmine & cream" or "blood & custard) livery.

 In 1956, second class was abolished and third class was re-designated second.
 In the same year standard coach livery became lined maroon.
 This would have been applied to new and fully-repainted vehicles.